Coving Installation Cost

 Coving is a stylish way to add character and a polished finish to any room.

-Lightweight modern coving, or traditional decorative plaster, there's an option to suit every home.
+Whether you go for lightweight modern coving or traditional decorative plaster, there’s pretty much an option to suit every home.

 In this guide, we'll explore the cost of different types of coving, the process, as well as the price for professional installation.